© David Begley 2021

 ‘Now everyone, please rinse your shells.’

 They fall upon the water basins and reassemble.
 Reed pens for all.
 Black ink sloshed into shells.
 It spills, it leaks, it slides and stains.

 We fold our paper in two.
 Ink drops from shells into paper centres.
 We squish both sides together and open up the paper to find a creature inside.
 The children poke at them with reed pens.
 They huddle and puddle and master the art: an explosion of insects, a bestiary in black.
 They give their creatures eyes and teeth and legs and feet.

 Suddenly we have only ten minutes remaining.

 After, we sow pumpkins.
-Next week we have lots more to do.
-Learning how scallops and sheep’s wool might save our Monk’s Garden from erosion.
-There are more herbs to plant and a spot of careful, very careful, colour mixing too.
+Next week we have lots more to do: learning how scallops and sheep’s wool might save our Monk’s Garden from erosion and there are more herbs to plant and a spot of careful, very careful, colour mixing too.

 – David Begley, 25 April 2021